yuntaozhang999/yuntaozhang999.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a senior scientist based in the San Francisco Bay Area with expertise in bioanalytical and physical chemistry, mass spectrometry, molecular modeling, scientific programming, and AI-driven innovation.
-I am passionate about using these skills to accelerate drug discovery and improve our understanding of human health and aging.
-My goal is to bridge analytical chemistry with artificial intelligence to drive impactful discoveries in health and medicine.
+I am a research scientist based in the San Francisco Bay Area, specializing in the application of AI to accelerate drug discovery.
+My work combines deep expertise in bioanalytical chemistry, mass spectrometry, and molecular modeling with a passion for AI-driven innovation.
+My goal is to bridge these fields to improve our understanding of human health and aging and to drive impactful discoveries in health and medicine.

 ## About Me

 - **Current Role:** Senior Scientist at Bristol Myers Squibb (BMS)
+- **Expertise:**
+  - **Biologics Mass Spectrometry:** Characterizing biologics with peptide mapping, carbene footprinting (epitope/paratope mapping), and bottom-up proteomics.
-- **Expertise:** peptide mapping, carbene footprinting for epitope/paratope mapping, biologics characterization, molecular modeling, workflow automation, deep learning and AI agents for scientific discovery
+  - **Computational & AI:** Applying molecular modeling, deep learning, and AI agents to solve complex scientific problems.
+  - **Workflow Automation:** Developing automated systems to enhance research efficiency and reproducibility.
 - **Education:**
   - Ph.D. in Bioanalytical and Physical Chemistry, University of the Pacific
   - M.S. in Environmental Engineering, University of the Pacific